odhinto/dsc-phase-1-project-v3/README.md

 It is imperative for us to understand the aviation dataset first i.e.:

 *   The data structure e.g. available columns, data types and presence of missing values
+*   Establish the relevance of the data to our study
 *   Identify useful columns to focus on

-Data Understanding will prescribe subsequent steps.
-Simple cleaning procedures e.g. capitalization will be done on the spot (immediately a need is observed) to ensure they are not forgotten.
-Complex cleaning procedures will be done in the **Data Cleaning** subsection
+Data Understanding will prescribe subsequent cleaning steps to be done in the **Data Cleaning** subsection

 First, we initialize common libraries we project to utilize in this exercise: